Pseudobiceros bedfordi

 Pseudobiceros bedfordi (common names Persian carpet flatworm and Bedford's flatworm) is a species of flatworm in the family Pseudocerotidae.

-This species has two penises, which it uses to engage in penis fencing, attempting to inject sperm into its opponent in order to fertilize it, while simultaneously avoiding being fertilized by their opponent.
+This species has two penises, which it uses to engage in penis fencing, attempting to inject sperm into its opponent to fertilize it, while simultaneously avoiding being fertilized by its opponent.

 Description

-Pseudobiceros bedfordi is a large polyclad flatworm approximately 8–10 cm in length.
-It has a distinctive pattern consisting of a brown to black background, with multiple transverse, bilateral pink lines around thousands of tightly spaced, bright yellow spots, pink undulating spots with stripes on the sides of the body.
+Pseudobiceros bedfordi is a large, polyclad flatworm about 8–10 cm in length.
+It has a distinctive pattern consisting of a brown to black background, with multiple transverse, bilateral pink lines around thousands of tightly spaced, bright-yellow spots, pink undulating spots with stripes on the sides of the body.

 The edges of the body are usually ruffled.
 The underside of Pseudobiceros bedfordi is pale pink.
 The front of the body has a pair of erect pseudotentacles.

 Distribution

-This species is found in Indonesia, Malaysia, Kenya, Micronesia, Northern Mariana Islands, Thailand, Australia, Philippines, Solomon Islands, Myanmar, and Palau.
+This species is found off Indonesia, Malaysia, Kenya, Micronesia, Northern Mariana Islands, Thailand, Australia, the Philippines, the Solomon Islands, Myanmar, and Palau.

 Habitat

-Pseudobiceros bedfordi is found on coral rubble and ledges in back reefs, coastal bays, and in lagoons.
+P. bedfordi is found on coral rubble and ledges in back reefs, coastal bays, and in lagoons.

 Behaviour

-This worm is fast-moving, and is able to swim by undulating its body.
+This worm is fast-moving and able to swim by undulating its body.

-Individuals of Pseudobiceros bedfordi are also able to recognize members of their own species through their distinctive coloration patterns, which helps prevent cross-species mating with similar flatworms that share the same coral reef habitats.
+Individuals are also able to recognize members of their own species through their distinctive coloration patterns, which help prevent cross-species mating with similar flatworms that share the same coral-reef habitats.

 Diet

-Pseudobiceros bedfordi feeds on ascidians and on crustaceans that are small enough to swallow.
+P. bedfordi feeds on ascidians and on crustaceans that are small enough to swallow.